gui2de/ppol6818-group-political-economy/README.md

 [^2]: Chen, S., Xiao, L., & Kumar, A. (2023).
 Spread of misinformation on social media: What contributes to it and how to combat it.
 *Computers in Human Behavior*, *141*, 107643.

 [^3]: World Economic Forum.
-(2024, March 7). *Disinformation is a threat to our trust ecosystem.
+(2024). *Disinformation is a threat to our trust ecosystem.
 Experts explain how to curb it.*
 Retrieved from https://www.weforum.org/stories/2024/03/disinformation-trust-ecosystem-experts-curb-it/